 The RSA believes that it is possible to ensure that fewer children and young people are unnecessarily excluded from mainstream schools.
 This requires every school to take an approach where students and their families receive social, emotional and behavioural support as well as educational instruction.
 We also need national and local policies to value the outcomes that these approaches achieve for all children.

-In Autumn 2018 the RSA embarked on a 12-month project, supported by the Betty Messenger Charitable Foundation, investigating how children most at risk of being suspended or expelled from school – the so-called Pinball Kids – can be better supported to thrive in education.
+In Autumn 2018 the RSA embarked on an 18-month project, supported by the Betty Messenger Charitable Foundation, investigating how children most at risk of being suspended or expelled from school – the so-called Pinball Kids – can be better supported to thrive in education.
 The Pinball Kids project will partner with exemplary mainstream and alternative provision schools, forward-thinking local authorities, representatives of health and social care, and other agencies that support vulnerable children.
 Together, we will provide recommendations to policymakers and practitioners to ensure that all children thrive in education.